 2- Get Outside

 Get outside means every day, every season, whatever the weather, just get out there and look around.
 Ayurveda teaches that we feed ourselves nutritionally through all our five senses.
 This simply means that you are taking in what you see, touch, smell and hear and that your food provides just 1/5th of your nutrition.
-So, even if you live in the middle of a bustling city, you can still notice the light reflecting off the trees, or the ever-changing flora and fauna that you co-exist with in your city.
+So, even if you live in the middle of a bustling city, you can still notice the light reflecting off the trees, or the ever-changing flora and fauna that you co-exist within your city.
 Getting fresh oxygen, moving the body and staying mindfully aware of your surroundings can be extremely remedial to the over-active Vata mind.

-Heat is extremely pacifying to a Vata person who often suffers from cold extremities and chills not matter what season it is.
+Heat is extremely pacifying to a Vata person who often suffers from cold extremities and chills no matter what season it is.
 Often being cold, even just a slight chill can act as an internal stressor on the body and can cause the mind also to react.
 In a nutshell, heat pacifies and cold stimulates.
-A hot water bottle is an excellent too.
+A hot water bottle is excellent too.
 Any time of year a hot water bottle pressed against your tummy; lower back or shoulders can be extremely emotionally and physically comforting.
 In the colder months, use your hot water bottle in the car, on your lap at the office and of course on the sofa and in bed.
 This simple and free practice can have a lovely pacifying effect on the nervous system.

 Restorative yoga is quite possibly the most under-rated yoga class at your local yoga studio.
 There is a misconception that comes from the ingrained idea in our culture that real results in life come from more effort and that anything requiring little to no effort has little to no results.
 This misconception is especially true in yoga.
 Taking it easy does not mean you are lazy; you are PRO-ACTIVELY resetting your nervous system.
 For many people, especially women, keeping the nervous system in check will bring greater long-term benefits than vigorous exercise.
 Get your feet up the wall and your blanket on.